Middle School – Wizard Level II – Class 2

 - 5. C.R.U.D.
 TalesUse delete query to delete data from a database table.

-In this session, students complete C.R.U.D. (create, retrieve, update and delete) operations to a database.
+In this lesson, students complete C.R.U.D. (create, retrieve, update and delete) operations to a database.
 Students practice performing CRUD operations on a scoreboard table with their favorite athletes and statistics.
-This session adds the final piece to basic database SQL skills.
+This lesson adds the final piece to basic database SQL skills.

 - 6. My Notebook 1 – Midterm ProjectCreate useful notebook application with your database programming skills.